IL-10 family: IL-26

 IL-26 is a newly discovered cytokine produced by memory T cells and monocytes.
 IL-26 assist with the process of human T cell transformation after their infections.

-Three Subgroups of IL-10 family
+Three subgroups of IL-10 family

 Based on the functions of the cytokine, the IL-10 family can be separated into three subfamily groups.
-IL-10 subfamily cytokine selects the innate and adaptive immune response and can prevents the function to reduce tissue damage.
+IL-10 subfamily cytokine selects the innate and adaptive immune response and can prevent the function to reduce tissue damage.
 The IL-20 subfamily of cytokine works on tissues in the stroma and epithelial cells to bring out the mechanism of innate defense that manages the attack of extracellular pathogens.
 The IL-28 subfamily of cytokine are type III interferon (IFN) family.
 This subfamily share intersecting biology and signaling pathways with type I IFN family cytokines but the difference is that the type III INF family cytokines prefer to target the tissues of the epithelial cell.